 Hello, my dear colleagues!
-This post is a short reflection that will share a simple storytelling lesson plan and show some activities for the story called Leap by Campbell Manning, Illustrated by Nadia Ronquillo.
+This post is a short reflection that will share a simple storytelling lesson plan and show some activities for Leap by Campbell Manning, Illustrated by Nadia Ronquillo.
 This session was done online, but it can be conducted face-to-face without any changes.
-It is made for young learners (mixed group, the 1st and the 2nd grade) and the students had a low level of English.
+It is made for young learners (mixed group, the 1st and the 2nd grade), and the students had a low level of English.

 Pre-teaching the vocabulary

-The time was very limited so we started with interactive vocabulary pre-teaching and setting the classroom atmosphere.
-I played relaxing music in the background and focused on TPR to learn some action verbs and one interesting noun from the book.
+The time was very limited, so we started with interactive vocabulary pre-teaching and setting the classroom atmosphere.
+Then, I played relaxing music in the background and focused on TPR to learn some action verbs and one interesting noun from the book.

 Demonstrate the words and then translate them to your native language!

-I expanded the TPR activity by having the students repeat chorally while they did the activities, and then connect them into one sentence so that the students demonstrate multiple activities one after another.
+I expanded the TPR activity by having the students repeat chorally.
+At the same time, they did the activities and then connected them into one sentence so that the students demonstrate multiple activities one after another.
 (Let’s leap with a grin!
 Let’s sail and then float!)

 Storytelling and space music

-During the storytelling I was playing relaxing music in the background and also having children answer questions related to the pages, name things they see, and also demonstrate the verbs we learned as they listened.
+During the storytelling, I played relaxing music in the background and had children answer questions related to the pages, name things they see and demonstrate the verbs we learned as they listened.

-After the storytelling was over we discussed about actual space music and the sounds that are present in space – real space sounds and then we described how we felt after hearing the actual space sounds.
+After the storytelling was over, we discussed actual space music and the sounds present in space – real space sounds and then we described how we felt after hearing the actual space sounds.